arduino-libraries/EducationShield/references/README.md

   **standStill()**: gradually stops the wheels.

   **follow(*d*)**: changes the speed of the motors *d* units.
-Useful for the linefollower, where *d* would be the error when reading the line (how far away to the sides the robot is going), positive when the robot is diverting to the right of the line, 0 if it is on the line, and negative when it's diverting to the left.
+Used with IRarray, and useful for the linefollower, where *d* would be the error when reading the line (how far away to the sides the robot is going), positive when the robot is diverting to the right of the line, 0 if it is on the line, and negative when it's diverting to the left.

 ## PiezoKnockSensor